TheDrBee/oSCILLAtor/README.md

 - count the number of occurences of a value in a list: This applies a left fold `list_foldl` to a list where the accumulator is increased by one if an element of the list matches a given value (and remains equal if not).
 See `count_in_list` and the tranition `Count(.)` which tests this by counting how many 1's there are in a few lists.
 - check if a list is "unique" in the sense that each element of it is unique (i.e., it's only once in the list).
 This applies above `count_in_list` using a `list_for_all` to each element of the same list (and checks the result of each count against 1).
 See `is_unique` and the transition `CheckUniqueness` which tests this for a few lists.

-The [ListFolding smart contract](./contracts/ListFolding.scilla) contracts also shows examples of list folding operations to compare them.
+The [ListFolding smart contract](./contracts/ListFolding.scilla) shows examples of list folding operations to compare them.
 It uses the folding operations to sum up elements in a list:
 - `sum_left` applies `list_foldl` to sum the list elements "from left to right", i.e. starting at element 0.
 See also `count_in_list` in [List smart contract](./contracts/List.scilla) for another example of `list_foldl`.
 - `sum_right` applies `list_foldr` to sum the list elements "from right to left", i.e. starting at element n-1.
 - `sum_until` applies `list_foldk` to sum the list elements but stop once the sum has reached `stop_at`.